Branch-and-bound for integer D-Optimality with fast local search and variable-bound tightening: Numerical Experiments

-The instances considered in Fig. \ref{fig:compare_bounds}(d) are constructed distinctly from the other binary instances.
-The generation of the rows of the matrix $A$ is based on the data ($\hat B\! \in\!\mathbb{S}_{++}^{117}$, $\hat G\! \in\!\mathbb{R}^{117\times 117}$) for the IEEE benchmark instance with 118 buses of the phasor measurement unit (PMU) placement problem in power systems, that can be formulated as a Data-Fusion problem \ref{datafusion}.
+The instances of \ref{prob01} considered in Fig. \ref{fig:compare_bounds}(d) are constructed distinctly from the other binary instances.
+The generation of the rows of the matrix $A$ is based on the data ($\hat B\! \in\!\mathbb{S}_{++}^{117}$\,, $\hat G\! \in\!\mathbb{R}^{117\times 117}$) for the IEEE benchmark instance with 118 buses of the phasor measurement unit (PMU) placement problem in power systems, that can be formulated as a Data-Fusion problem \ref{datafusion}.
 We consider the instance with small PMU standard deviation (see \cite[Sec.
 5]{li2022d}).
-Considering the decomposition $\hat B:=H^\top H$ and randomly generating $G$ as $\hat G$ was generated, we construct an instance of the D-optimality problem \eqref{partdopt}, where we have all variables corresponding to the rows of $H$ fixed at one.
+We decomposed $\hat B$ as $\hat B:=H^\top H$ and randomly generated $G$ (in the same manner that $\hat G$ was generated in \cite{li2022d}), constructing an instance of the D-optimality problem \eqref{partdopt}, where we have all variables corresponding to the rows of $H$ fixed at one.
 We show in Thm. \ref{prop:comp}, that the $\Gamma$-bound for \eqref{partdopt} is the same as the M-DDF-complementary bound $\zcg$ from \cite{li2022d}.
 Then, from \cite[Fig. 4(b)]{li2022d}, we could already expect to have the $\Gamma$-bound better than the natural bound for $s=150$ (note that it corresponds to $s=33$ in \cite[Fig. 4(b)]{li2022d}).
-Our goal with the experiment reported in Fig. \ref{fig:compare_bounds}(d), is to show the comparison between our more general $\Gamma$-bound and the natural bound, for the instances derived from \eqref{partdopt}, but now unfixing the variables, one by one, in non-increasing order of their indices.
+Our goal with the experiment reported in Fig. \ref{fig:compare_bounds}(d), is to compare our more general $\Gamma$-bound and the natural bound for the instances derived from \eqref{partdopt}, and the linx bound for the associated MESP instance, but now unfixing the variables, one by one.
 Note that we could not apply the M-DDF-complementary bound once variables are unfixed, as it requires $H$ to be full column-rank.
-We see in Fig. \ref{fig:compare_bounds}(d) that the compared bounds are both optimal when the number of fixed variables is up to 27, but when we increase the number from there, the $\Gamma$-bound becomes more and more superior.
+In constructing Fig. \ref{fig:compare_bounds}(d), we applied a monotone function, specifically the fourth root, to the gaps, so that we can more easily see the behavior when the gaps are both small and large.
+We see that the compared bounds are all close to zero when the number of fixed variables is up to 27, but when we increase the number from there, the $\Gamma$-bound becomes more and more superior.
 When we have 117 variables fixed, our $\Gamma$-bound becomes equivalent to the M-DDF-complementary bound.
-With the experiment, we show results where the generalization of the M-DDF-complementary bound that we propose for \ref{prob01} maintains its superiority with respect to the natural bound.
+With the experiment, we demonstrate that the generalization of the M-DDF-complementary bound that we propose for \ref{prob01} maintains its superiority with respect to the natural bound and to the linx bound.